materik/sketchplugin-pixelperfect/README.md

 #### Symbol masters and Artboards

-Symbol masters will resize itself to fit the content within, artboards will not.
-Artboards can have properties like, for instance, padding, and min width and min height.
+Symbol masters will automatically resize itself to fit the content within if nothing else is specified, artboards will not.
+Both can have properties similar to layers.

-#### Order of execution

-The script goes from the bottom layer up and takes care of sublayers before applying properties to itself.
-Properties are applied from left to right except padding, which is always done last.
-Be aware of the ordering to get your expected behaviour.

 #### Text layers

-Will always be set to fixed size after resizing it to fit it's content.
+Will be set to `Auto` if there are no size properties apply to it, otherwise it will be `Fixed` after resizing it to fit it's content.

 #### Ignore